nateify/amazon-wishlist-exporter/readme.md

 ### Private Wishlists and "Date Added" Field

 This program is not capable of scraping private lists or authentication.
-Additionally, the "date added" field is only visible when you are authenticated.
+Additionally, the "date added" field is only visible when you are authenticated (except for some old lists).

 To scrape these lists, you must use the bookmarklet provided in the below section, which will download an HTML file you can pass to the program with the `--html-file` argument.